What InvarLock Actually Claims

 That path is much stronger than a blog post saying a model edit "looked stable" or "did not seem to harm quality."
 The claim is anchored to paired windows, explicit metrics, guard outputs, policy digests, and a verifier that can fail closed.

-This is also why proof packs matter.
+This is also why evidence packs matter.
 They are not decorative packaging.
 They are the transport format for re-checkable evidence.

 Where Readers Still Need To Be Careful

-The current public assurance case is narrower than the broader runnable surface visible in the public support matrix.
+The current public assurance case is narrower than the broader runnable surface visible in the contracts reference.
 That means readers should not confuse "the repo can run here" with "the published assurance case already covers this lane at the same level."

 It also means a positive InvarLock result is always conditional.
 It says something about a weight edit relative to a baseline under a given setup.
 It does not say the edited model is good in every context, nor that broader safety risks disappear.